Request-Response

 async with Connection() as connection: req_resp = connection.get_request_response_service()

-# continue with usage of req_resp # TODO
+# continue with usage of req_resp # TODOuse hyveos_sdk::Connection;

 #[tokio::main]async fn main() { let connection = Connection::new().await.unwrap(); let mut req_resp = connection.req_resp();